plenoptic-org/plenoptic/docs/user_guide/intermediate_synthesis/datasaurus/ds_index.md

 import torch

 import plenoptic as po

+# use one of our helper functions for making videos.
+from plenoptic.plot.display import _update_stem

 # so that relative sizes of axes created by po.plot.imshow and others look right
 plt.rcParams["figure.dpi"] = 72